 The real Sahara desert of the Zagora region is located 98 km from Zagora town, close to M’hamid village.
 There, the desert has beautiful dunes called Erg Chigaga.
 To reach the dunes from the village, you will have to take 4×4 and drive for another 1,5 hours.

-The confusion between Merzouga and Zagora desert is mainly because of travellers and travel bloggers.
+The confusion between the Merzouga and Zagora desert is mainly because of travellers and travel bloggers.
 Most of them have only been on shared or private tours to the Sahara desert in Merzouga or to the rocky desert next to Zagora town.
 Therefore, the Internet is full of articles on Merzouga vs Zagora desert forgetting to mention the real Zagora region Sahara desert at M’hamid.
 It’s mainly because there are no shared tours to M’hamid, and the desert experience there is more expensive.

-2 days Zagora trip (next to zagora town)
+2 days Zagora trip (next to Zagora town)

-As mentioned already, the 2 days Sahara desert tour brings you to the rocky desert next to Zagora town.
+As mentioned, the 2 days Sahara desert tour brings you to the rocky desert next to Zagora town.
 If it’s not a real Sahara desert with no dunes, is it worth spending a night there?
 Yes!
 This trip is for those who are short on time in Morocco.
 As well if you are travelling on a budget.

 On this tour, you will cross the breathtaking, twisty Tizi n’Tichka mountains pass.
-You will enjoy the High Atlas scenery and visit the historical kasbah Ait Ben Haddou.
+You will enjoy the High Atlas scenery and visit the historical Kasbah Ait Ben Haddou.
 You will cross the road surrounded by hundreds of palm trees oasis.
 In the desert, you will have the camel ride experience; at the desert camp, you will listen to live Berber music and spend a night in the desert tent.
 In the end, you will experience a lot in a short time.

 Erg Chigaga dunes in M’hamid

 Now, let’s talk about the Sahara desert close to rural M’Hamid El Ghizlane town and the beautiful dunes of Erg Chigaga.
-M’hamid village is “The end of the road” after the village road finish.
+M’hamid village is “The end of the road” after the village road finishes.
 The Algerian border is only 24 km away from M’hamid.